Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: Derivation of The Effective Action

-This term expresses the phase rigidity, which is positive semidefinite.
+This positive semidefinite term expresses the phase rigidity.
 We note that the last term in Eq. \eqref{eq:action_2} diverges for free bosons.
 Thus the present analysis should apply only for interacting systems with $U\neq0$.